-“I mean if Will & Grace made me proud of anything, I mean now because it’s over I guess, I could say I am proud that we kept a dignified gay man who lives with a great deal of integrity at the center of a of a television series for 8 years.
+“I mean if Will & Grace made me proud of anything, I mean now because it’s over I guess, I could say I am proud that we kept a dignified gay man who lives with a great deal of integrity at the center of a of a television series for eight years.
 I always got a lot of heat that we didn’t take the character far enough, that we didn’t see the character sexualize himself enough.
 My thinking was always let’s just keep the guy on television.
-Let’s just show people that this man can exist & that he can be your neighbor, he can be your doctor or he can be your son, & we can learn to live with that.
+Let’s just show people that this man can exist and that he can be your neighbor, he can be your doctor or he can be your son, and we can learn to live with that.
 I think I was most pleased that the show just stayed on the air.
 That’s what I’m really proud of.”

 Mutchnick is an active member of the Big Brother Program of Los Angeles, having mentored his “little brother” for 19 years.
-He has also been a longtime supporter of the Human Rights Campaign & the Lambda Legal Defense Fund.
+He has also been a longtime supporter of the Human Rights Campaign and the Lambda Legal Defense Fund.

 They moved in together a week after their first date, which was arranged by a mutual female friend.
 Mutchnick:

 “We have not spent a night apart since; I had never met a man as intelligent and confident, or one who could withstand my insecurities and histrionics.
 I fell immediately for his passion, charm and humor.”